To get a free Lifea Areas Test & Bagua Map Go Here.

 To get a free bagua map and a life areas test, click the thumbnail at the top right that says “Get a Free Course” (if viewing on a computer) or at the bottom of this page (if viewing on a phone) and then enter your name and email address, so that I can send you a link to join this $29 course at no cost.
 One of the lessons in the course contains a free bagua map and a life areas test.

 A bagua splits a floor plan into nine equal square or rectangular areas.
 You may scroll down to see a graphic that I have included in this page.

 Some of these life areas may be outside of your floor plan if your floor plan is irregular) not square or rectangular.
 It may also happen that a life area or two are right where you have a bathroom, a laundry room or a staircase.
 In cases like these, you may need professional help.

 Professional Feng Shui Bagua Map

-Click on the thumbnail below to purchase the professional Feng Shui Bagua Map that Moni developed and which she uses during consultations.
+Click on the thumbnail below to purchase the professional Feng Shui Bagua Map that I (Moni) developed and which I use during consultations.
 You can also click here.